lelsaesser/tradebot/README.md

 ## Swing trading support bot.

+Integrates into several APIs and sends notifications and updates to Telegram chats.

 Stock market and price data from Finnhub.io (https://finnhub.io/)
 Crypto market and price data by CoinGecko (https://www.coingecko.com/)